circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ---

-This document describes how to version your [.circleci/config.yml]({{ site.baseurl }}/2.0/configuration-reference/) file and get started with reusable orbs, commands, and executors.
+This document describes how to version your [.circleci/config.yml]({{ site.baseurl }}/2.0/configuration-reference/) file and get started with reusable orbs, commands, jobs, and executors.

 * TOC
 {:toc}